ARC West research features twice in the BJGP’s top five papers for 2019

 30 January 2020

-Two research papers by Jessica Watson, a GP and National Institute for Health Research (NIHR) Doctoral Research Fellow, came third and fifth in the British Journal of General Practice (BJGP) list of most read papers in 2019.
+Two research papers by Jessica Watson, a GP and National Institute for Health and Care Research (NIHR) Doctoral Research Fellow, came third and fifth in the British Journal of General Practice (BJGP) list of most read papers in 2019.

 Both papers reported on research into the effectiveness of inflammatory marker tests in aiding diagnosis in general practice.
 Inflammatory marker tests are blood tests that detect inflammation in the body, which might be caused by infections, autoimmune conditions or cancers.